+(C) Interviews with suspects who appear to have a hearing impediment

+4.5 Paragraph 3.8 applies.

+(D) Objections and complaints by the suspect

+4.6 Paragraphs 3.9, 3.10 and 3.11 apply.

-(C) Taking a break during interview
+(E) Taking a break during interview

-7.8 When a break is taken, the fact that a break is to be taken, the reason for it and the time shall be recorded on the audio recording.
-The recording shall be stopped and the procedures in and for the followed.
+4.7 When a break is taken, the fact that a break is to be taken, the reason for it and the time shall be recorded on the audio recording.
+The recording shall be stopped and the procedures in paragraphs 4.11 and 4.12 for the conclusion of interview followed.

-7.9 When the interview recommences the procedures in paragraphs 7.5 to 7.7 for shall be followed to create a new file to record the continuation of the interview.
+4.8 When the interview recommences the procedures in paragraphs 4.2 to 4.3 for commencing an interview shall be followed to create a new file to record the continuation of the interview.
 The time the interview recommences shall be recorded on the audio recording.

-7.10 After any break in the interview the interviewer must, before resuming the interview, remind the person being questioned that they remain under caution or, if there is any doubt, give the caution in full again.
-(See .)
+4.9 After any break in the interview the interviewer must, before resuming the interview, remind the person being questioned of their right to legal advice if they have not exercised it and that they remain under caution or, if there is any doubt, give the caution in full again (see Note 3G).

-(D) Failure of recording equipment
+(F) Failure of recording equipment

-7.11 If there is an equipment failure which can be rectified quickly, e.g. by commencing a new secure digital network recording, the interviewer shall follow the appropriate procedures as in .
-When the recording is resumed the interviewer shall explain what happened and record the time the interview recommences.
-If, however, it is not possible to continue recording on the secure digital network the interview should be recorded on removable media as in unless the necessary equipment is not available.
-If this happens the interview may continue without being audibly recorded and the interviewer shall seek the authority of the custody officer authority or a sergeant as in paragraph 3.3(a) or (b).
-(See .)
+4.10 If there is an equipment failure which can be rectified quickly, e.g. by commencing a new secure digital network recording using the same device or a replacement device, the interviewer shall follow the appropriate procedures as in paragraphs 4.7 to 4.9 (Taking a break during interview).
+When the recording is resumed, the interviewer shall explain what happened and record the time the interview recommences.
+However, if it is not possible to continue recording on the same device or by using a replacement device, the interview should be audio-recorded on removable media as in paragraph 3.3, if the necessary equipment is available.
+If it is not available, the interview may continue and be recorded in writing in accordance with paragraph 2.3 as directed by the ‘relevant officer’.
+(See Note 3H.)

-(E) Conclusion of interview
+(G) Conclusion of interview

-7.12 At the conclusion of the interview, the suspect shall be offered the opportunity to clarify anything he or she has said and asked if there is anything they want to add.
+4.11 At the conclusion of the interview, the suspect shall be offered the opportunity to clarify anything he or she has said and asked if there is anything they want to add.